simeononsecurity/simeononsecurity.ch/content/red-team-course/local-privilege-escalation/index.en.md

 4. Why does the planted binary's architecture matter?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Enumeration Comes First

+Enumeration works because misconfiguration is more common than a reliable exploit.
+Older playbooks reached for known vulnerabilities early, while current assessment starts with service permissions, paths, tokens, and writable locations.
+A snapshot with intentionally weak permissions demonstrates the finding and its fix. **Use a benign trigger instead of an exploit when the objective is detection.**

+______

 ## Common Mistakes